Make a beautiful flower suncatcher for the window! All you need is a paper plate, contact paper, and flowers for a fun flower mandala.

 - Hole punch

-Begin by making a frame for your flower suncatcher by cutting a hole in the paper plate.
+Begin by making a frame for your flower suncatcher by cutting a hole in the center of a paper plate.

-Step 3: Press flower petals and leaves to the sticky contact paper.
+- Press flower petals and leaves to the contact paper

 More About Mandalas

-I love how well these circular frames hold the mandalas, perfectly, in the center!
-And I also love some of the meaning that has historically been connected with mandalas.
+We love how well these circular frames hold the mandalas so perfectly in the center!
+And we also love some of the meaning that has historically been connected with mandalas.